migueldiasbr/node-pong/README.md

 So I wanted to have a simple project that I'm able to quick use it for testing purposes.

-This is a simple project that provides API endpoints that answers to HTTP requests.
+This is A simple project that provides API endpoints that answers to HTTP requests.

 ## Install & Run